Haiiah/gonzmg88.github.io/blog/2017_10_24-NystromRBFNN.md

 p(y^* | X_*, X, y) = \mathcal{N}\big(f^* \mid Q_{*,f}(Q_{f,f}+\sigma^2 I)^{-1}y,\enspace Q_{*,*} - Q_{*,f}(Q_{f,f} + \sigma^2 I)^{-1}Q_{f,*} \big) \quad \text{(5)}
 $$

-So we have that the mean of the $\mathcal{GP}$ solution using Nystrom kernel is the same as the aforementioned approaches.
+So we have that the mean of the $\mathcal{GP}$ solution using the Nyström kernel is the same as the aforementioned approaches.

 ### Bayesian RBFN
 The RBFN method can be also viewed from a standard Bayesian linear regression point of view.
 If we assume the model $y_i = K_{x_iu}\alpha + \epsilon_i$ where $\epsilon_i\sim \mathcal{N}(0,\sigma^2)$.
 Which is equivalent to $p(y_i\mid x_i,\alpha) = p(y_i \mid K_{x_iu},\alpha)=\mathcal{N}(y_i\mid K_{x_iu}\alpha, \sigma^2)$.